LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 and our applications can be made of both normal Prolog clauses and object definitions.

 Depending on your Logtalk installation, you may use a script or a shortcut to start Logtalk with your chosen Prolog compiler.
-On POSIX operating-systems, the scripts should be available from the command-line; scripts are named upon the used backend Prolog compilers.
+On POSIX operating-systems, Bash shell integration scripts should be available from the command-line.
+On Windows, PowerShell integration scripts should be available from the command-line and integration shortcuts should be available from the Start Menu.
+Scripts are named upon the used backend Prolog compilers.

-On Windows, the shortcuts should be available from the Start Menu.
-For example, assuming a POSIX operating-system and GNU Prolog as the
+For example, assuming a POSIX operating-system and GNU Prolog as the backend:
-backend:

 .. code-block:: bash